ronhopper/jeeves/README.md

   * a class method `MyApp::MyDependency.call`
   * an instance method `MyApp::MyDependency.new.call`
   * a constant `MyApp::MY_DEPENDENCY`
-  * otherwise, it raises an unresolved dependency error
+  * otherwise, it raises an `Jeeves::UnresolvedDependency` error

 Multiple dependencies can be imported at once:
 ```ruby